paytons3/Fung/README.md

 When first given the premise of the project, John found this paper on a similar student allocation problem.
 We used ideas and pseudocode from the paper to inspire our brainstorming process.
 Below is a screenshot from the paper of the general outline we started with: <br />

-Some first notes we made on this pseudocode versus what we were doing were: <br />
+Some first notes we made on this pseudocode versus what we were doing were:
 * We don't have lecturer preferences so will have to randomize choice of which teams get placement if there are ties. <br />
 * If we are randomizing tie breaks, we won't have to remove students from sections. <br />
 * Some sections may have a cap on number of teams rather than number of students <br />